Tailor: History

 The trade was one of the first in England to exhibit labor disputes, with tailors frequently on strike against lengthy working hours, low wages, and the use of laborers outside the workshop such as women and children.
 The strikes generally failed; some participants were imprisoned or transported to America or Australia.
 The unrest eventually influenced Parliament to establish rules for wages, hours, and working conditions in the tailoring industry.
 Tailors were one of the first trades in England to form a labor union.

 The British census in 1851 identified 152,672 tailors, more than the entire railway industry at the time, and that number increased throughout the century.
 (Note: The 1851 census identified 63,496 individuals engaged in the railway industry, including clerks, drivers, and station attendants.)
 By then, living and working conditions of many tailors had deteriorated, but the trade was still the fourth largest of London professions.
 One factor was the growing availability and popularity of "slops": cheap ready-made clothing.
 (Note: The term "slops" had previously referred specifically to sailors' clothing and bedding.)
 Another was a shift from the vast majority of tailors being engaged in workshops to most working outside the shops of employers.
 Master tailors who relied on outside workers saved themselves the costs of lighting and heating, as well as some supplies.
 Rather than pay for foremen to supervise the work, masters would fine the outside workers for inferior products.
 Using outside workers also freed masters from the legal constraints that dictated hours and wages.
-Tailors who worked outside of workshops began to use their wives and family members in manufacturing garments, which increased their production to maximize their incomes.
+Tailors who worked outside workshops began to use their wives and family members in manufacturing garments, which increased their production to maximize their incomes.
 Some tailors would subcontract aspects of the work to laborers.
 The house of call system was abandoned.
 When the Statute of Artificers was repealed in 1814, it abolished the apprenticeship requirement and so tailors could no longer control admission to the trade.
 Tailor strikes in 1827 and 1834 were largely motivated by opposition to employing women as outworkers.
 Unlike other industries, in which technological advances contributed to decline of trades, the changes to the work methods in the tailoring industry that led to its decline had occurred several decades before the development of the mechanical sewing machine.